Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 - East Carolina has played 11 games, with seven wins against the spread.

-- East Carolina's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- East Carolina's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- When East Carolina scores more than 16.0 points, it is 6-4 against the spread and 7-3 overall.
+- East Carolina is 6-4 against the spread and 7-3 overall when the team records more than 16 points.

-- In games that East Carolina amasses over 304.2 yards, the team is 7-3 against the spread and 7-3 overall.
+- East Carolina is 7-3 against the spread and 7-3 overall when the team picks up more than 304.2 yards.

-- The Pirates have turned the ball over 20 times, nine fewer times than the Bearcats have forced turnovers (29).
+- The Pirates have 20 giveaways this season, while the Bearcats have 29 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.